-At OPPA we recognise that all children/young people, regardless of their circumstances, are entitled to an efficient, full-time education which is suitable to their age, ability, aptitude, and any special educational needs they may have.
+At Owston Park Primary Academy we recognise that all children/young people, regardless of their circumstances, are entitled to an efficient, full-time education which is suitable to their age, ability, aptitude, and any special educational needs they may have.

-We also recognise that being absent as well as missing from education can be a warning sign of a range of safeguarding concerns, including sexual abuse, sexual exploitation, or child criminal exploitation.
+We also recognise that being absent as well as p from education can be a warning sign of a range of safeguarding concerns, including sexual abuse, sexual exploitation, or child criminal exploitation.

-We will comply with our statutory duty to inform the Local Authority of any child/young person identified with unexplainable and/or persistent absences from education following the DSCP procedures and statutory guidance outlined in children missing education - statutory guidance for local authorities 2016.
+We will comply with our statutory duty to inform the Local Authority of any child/young person identified as CME following the DSCP procedures and statutory guidance outlined in children missing education - statutory guidance for local authorities 2016.